digirati-co-uk/taxonomy-manager/README.md

 ./gradlew build
 ```

+## Key Dependencies

+The following key dependencies are used in this application:

+- [**aho-corasick**](https://github.com/robert-bor/aho-corasick): an implementation library of the [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) for use in looking up taxonomy terms within a piece of input text.

 ## Contributing

 Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.